|

 up to ninety-four percent of children with reading problems

+have reduced visual skills.
 If your child exhibits any of the following

 behaviors, he or she may be suffering from a problem with